3.10 Children and Female Genital Mutilation (FGM)

 - Names for FGM

-Appendix 3 Decision-making and Action Flowchart for Professionals in LA Education and Schools, & Professionals and Volunteers in the Voluntary Sector
+Appendix 3: Decision-making and Action Flowchart for Professionals in LA Education and Schools, and Professionals and Volunteers in the Voluntary Sector

 References and Resources